-Although we expect that returning to pre-pandemic levels will prove difficult, we are seeing a significant return with +70% in 2022 followed by a 11% growth in 2023.
-However, beyond 2023, we are more cautious, and do not see the cinema's turnover continuing to grow.
-After Disney announcement to not distribute its Christmas movie "strange world" in Cinema but only on its SVOD platform, we anticipate that dominant American studios are prioritizing distribution of their existing films through their owned-and-operated streaming platforms while similarly prioritizing development of future titles for those same platforms.
+Although we expect that returning to pre-pandemic levels will prove difficult, we are seeing a significant return as new titles are released and audiences begin to come back.
+This year alone we've had films from the Spider-Man, Batman and Doctor Strange franchises all break records.
+While there are, of course, many films released in cinemas now, many of these titles were held up during the pandemic.
+Going forward, the dominant American studios are prioritizing distribution of their existing films through their owned-and-operated streaming platforms while similarly prioritizing development of future titles for those same platforms.
 This will reduce admissions and limit the medium's rebound.